This article covers various ways to increase fertility in male dogs in order for them to become the best studs they can be.

-Due to the low level of thyroid hormone in their bodies, female dogs may experience irregular or missed heat cycles.
-This can result in infertility or have poor litter survival.
-The male dogs may have small testicles, low libido, low sperm count or infertility.
+Due to the low thyroid hormone level in their bodies, female dogs may experience irregular or missed heat cycles.
+This can result in infertility or poor litter survival.
+The male dogs may have small testicles, low libido, low sperm count, or infertility.

 5. Schedule Bacteriological Examination